amritasuresh/amrita_suresh_new.github.io/_pages/teaching.md

 This TD deals with Lattices, Knaster-Tarski, and DCPOs.
 Solutions available here: [All solutions](TD7/TD7-solutions.pdf) [Exercise 1.2](TD7/TD7_ex1_solution.pdf)

 3. [TD8](TD8/TD8.pdf)
 This TD deals with semantics for graphs, DCPOs and some topology.
+[Solution key](TD8/TD8-solutions.pdf)